RodneyTrusty/SemaDB/WRITEUP.md

 Selecting N aborts the insert

 ### Find
-The find command searches the specified database and confirms wheter or not a specified index exists or not.
+The find command searches the specified database and confirms wheter or not a specified index exists.
 ```bash
 ## Look for the index "1991" inside the "myDB" database